cozy/cozy-monitor/README.md

     npm install cozy-monitor -g

-Run following command to see all command available
+Run following command to see all available actions:

     cozy-monitor --help